tymyrddin/purple/source/docs/audits/picking-the-route.md

 attention will still be there in year two, when the novelty is gone and the surveillance audits begin.
 The standards themselves assume this layer exists and works; the [second foundation](../asimov/second-foundation.md) is a name for why that assumption is the one most worth checking first.
-An organisation that picks its route by its own carrying capacity, rather than by the brochure, tends to arrive.
+An organisation that picks its route by its own carrying capacity, with the brochure left in the tent.

 *Last updated: 8 July 2026*